AnkitGuhe/kongtest/README.md

 ###### Spies, stubs, and clocks

-Verify and control the behavior of functions, server responses, or timers.
+Verify and control the behaviour of functions, server responses, or timers.
 The same functionality you love from unit testing is right at your fingertips.

 ###### Network traffic control

-Easily control, stub, and test edge cases without involving your server.
+Easily control stub, and test edge cases without involving your server.
 You can stub network traffic however you like.

 ###### Consistent results